VMware: A Diamond Hidden In Plain Sight (NYSE:VMW)

 - Dell overhang: Whether it was the deal with Azure or the deal with Pivotal, the rumors of Dell applying pressure is well known.
 Much of the growth that VMware is now likely to see will come through from subscription-first offerings, and if Dell does not get another $11 billion of a special dividend, VMware's business could benefit from the lack of distractions.

-- Competition: VMware competes in the hybrid cloud and increasingly in container orchestration market.
+- Competition: VMware competes in the hybrid cloud and increasingly in the container orchestration market.
 Given that the company is a leader in the hybrid cloud market and is likely to see its container technology maturity over the next 2-3 years, the risk from competition is limited.

 - COVID-19 pandemic: This unfortunate event has led to a demand pull-forward for VMware's hybrid cloud offerings and thus has been positive.
 Due to the subscription nature of the hybrid cloud, a pull forward will be positive for cash flows and in case the demand begins to wane earlier than expected, growth in Tanzu should help ensure growth.